embeddedkafka/embedded-kafka/README.md

 * In-memory Zookeeper and Kafka will be instantiated respectively on port 6000 and 6001 and automatically shutdown at the end of the test.

+### Use without the `withRunningKafka` method

+A `EmbeddedKafka` companion object is provided for usage without the `EmbeddedKafka` trait.
+Zookeeper and Kafka can be started an stopped in a programmatic way.

+        class MySpec extends WordSpec {

+        "runs with embedded kafka" should {

+            withRunningKafka {
+                // ... code goes here
+            }

+        }

 ## Configuration

 It's possible to change the ports on which Zookeeper and Kafka are started by providing an implicit `EmbeddedKafkaConfig`